MIT-MLL/co2-estimator-cold-chain-logistics/README.md

 Optional step for users wishing to use the Excel Macro and who use Mac:
-4. Open `02_Models/automateCO2calculationPythonScript` in `Automator`.
+4. Open `ExcelModels/automateCO2calculationPythonScript` in `Automator`.
 Enter the direct link to the anaconda environment and the Excel spreadsheet in the github repo like this (replace `my-user` with your user name):
 ``````
 /Users/my-user/anaconda3/envs/co2_estimation_tool/bin/python /Users/my-user/GitHub/co2-estimator-cold-chain-logistics/main.py
 ``````

+5. Open the Excel Workbook `ExcelModels/CO2 Emissions Calculator - 2023.xlsm`.
+Under the `Development` Tab, click `Macros` to edit the macro `RunCO2CalculationPythonScript`.
+Enter the link to the github folder to point the macro to the Automator Application.

 Windows users may create a custom Macro calling `main.py` and link it to the `Calculate Emissions` button on the `Emissions Calculator` sheet in `CO2 Emissions Calculator - 2023.xlsm`